 The true beauty comes in through timing and scheduling.
 With autoresponders, you can create elaborate sequences to stay-in-touch with prospects or customers for weeks, months, or even years in advance.

-In their April 2011 study, market research firm, Gartner, found that using event-triggered techniques results in a 600% lift over traditional outbound marketing programs.
+In one study, market research firm, Gartner, found that using event-triggered techniques results in a 600% lift over traditional outbound marketing programs.

 And email marketing specifically gives you an incredible tool to scale your own limited resources.

 There are two primary stages of email marketing:

 Stage #1.
 Pre-Sale: The goal is here is to nurture each lead, build trust and get them to the point of sale.